Blog

 What is web hosting and why do I need it?

+After being asked this question many times, we thought we would write the answer up so we can simply refer people here.
 In order for people to access your website, the files that make up the site must be saved (hosted) on a fast computer that is permanently connected to the internet via a very fast pipe.
 We call this type of computer a server as when users visit your pages, the server responds and serves up the content that is being requested.

 If you try to host your site over a standard broadband line, or the server is overloaded, it will take longer to display your pages and visitors may click away before they have ever seen your site!
 Some hosting providers charge you based on how much data is being transferred (your bandwidth).
 With our hosting, you have unlimited bandwidth, so if your site gets a sudden increase in popularity, you won’t get any extra bills, plus you’ll always get great performance and all of your content is being backed up to 2 different physical locations.